BestReviews is reader-supported and may earn an affiliate commission. Details

 Though small, this is a costly option, best for serious adventurers.

-Variable speed compressor, fan, and smart sensing technology provide uniform temperature with no warm spots.
-Flexible organization system to allow at-a-glance access to foods.
-Door ajar alarm and power on indicator.
+Variable speed compressor, fan, and smart-sensing technology provide uniform temperature with no warm spots.
+A flexible organization system to allow at-a-glance access to foods.
+Door-ajar alarm and power-on indicator.

 This model may be larger than some families need.